EddyLuten/bhreia.com/README.md

 ## Contributing

 Please **do** contribute if you're a player and want to see certain additions or changes to the world.
+However, note that contributing could potentially spoil parts of the campaign if you need to touch files outside of this repo, so consult first.

 Fork the repository and create a pull request once you have made the changes you wish to make.